Diseases & Conditions

 Plantar Fasciitis and Bone Spurs

-Plantar fasciitis (fashee-EYE-tiss) is the most common cause of pain on the bottom of the heel.
+Plantar fasciitis (fashee-EYE-tiss) is one of the most common causes of pain on the bottom of the heel.
 Approximately 2 million patients are treated for this condition every year.

-Plantar fasciitis occurs when the strong band of tissue that supports the arch of your foot becomes irritated and inflamed.
+Plantar fasciitis occurs when the plantar fascia, a strong band of tissue that supports the arch of your foot, becomes irritated and inflamed.

-The plantar fascia is designed to absorb the high stresses and strains we place on our feet.
+The plantar fascia is designed to absorb the high stresses and strains we place on our feet when walking, running, and doing other activities like playing sports.
 But, sometimes, too much pressure damages or tears the tissues.
 The body's natural response to injury is inflammation, which results in the heel pain and stiffness of plantar fasciitis.

 In most cases, plantar fasciitis develops without a specific, identifiable reason.
 There are, however, many factors that can make you more prone to the condition: